Jembe/jembe/README.md

 ## Code Examples

-To run examples, add code into a new project created with `$ jembe startproject` command.
+To run examples, add code examples into a new project created with `$ jembe startproject` command.

 > Following examples assumes that the Jembe project is named **'myproject'**.

-### Hello World
+### Hello World Example

-Example on creating simple static Jembe Component.
+How to create simple static Jembe Component.

 ##### myproject/pages/hello_world.py
 ``` python